annalaise/cv/README.md

 #### I know about the beauty of data

-As an <a href="https://www.16personalities.com/intj-personality">INTJ</a> my approach to the world is always analytical.
+My approach to the world is always analytical.
 "Does this work?
 How could it be better?" is an independent process I apply to all things, at all times.
 It's the prepotent of an insatiable curiosity about new concepts, and an organised, logical approach to understanding them.

 I'm a data nerd at heart and from previous marketing and product roles, I've used the following tools to help prioritise stories and build understanding of users: